codecraftsuk/web-dev-bootcamp/week_01_git/README.md

 ![image](images/gitclone.png)

-Where the **HTTPS** link can be copied from the blue rectangle, under the title **Quick setup** as shown in the image above.
+Where the **HTTPS** link can be copied from the blue rectangle, under the title **Quick setup** as shown in the quick set-up screen.
 This is simply the URL of the git repository which allows you to access it.
 The repository will then be saved to the current working directory (folder) that you are in, and to get into that working directory you can use the **cd** command and in this case would be:

 ```
 cd example